AloveIs/signing-device-service-go/README.md

 docker run --rm -p 8080:8080 signature-device-service:latest
 ```

-The service will start on port `8080`.

 ## Testing

 Both unit and integration testing are performed using the go's testing primitives.
- - `domain/device_service_test.go`: tests business logic to adhere to the specifications
+ - `domain/device_service_test.go`: tests that the business logic adheres to the specifications
- - `main_test.go`: end-to-end testing for performing integration testing.
+ - `main_test.go`: end-to-end testing for performing integration testing with http requests made by the client
+ - Testing other deployment layers (like proxies load balancer etc...) can be done by makeing the same requests on a testing produciton instance

 Run the tests locally with: